nullBubble/manga_notifier/README.md

 The full name like on mangadex must be written in the Mangalist.txt

-Compares the name and chapters given in the list with the ones on https://mangadex.org which needs an account.
+Compares the chapters given in the list with the ones on https://mangadex.org which needs an account.
 Account settings should filter to the approriate language e.g. filter in english only if you read english translations.
 Writes a log file with the current and laest chapter and sends the logfile.txt to an specified email.
 Credentials and target email are to be provided in the config.py